metricas

 (0.75MB).

-Pue inhibits liver oxidative stress
+Pue inhibits oxidative stress in aortic tissue of mice

 SOD and GSH levels in atherosclerotic mice were significantly decreased, while MDA levels were increased (Fig. 6A‒C).
 SOD and GSH levels in all treatment groups were significantly increased and MDA levels were significantly decreased.